 These are orders that are sent to market for immediate execution at the prevailing market price.

-These are orders that specify a particular level at which a trader is willing to buy or sell.
+These are orders that specify a particular level at which a Trader is willing to buy or sell.
 By definition, a Buy-Limit order is at or below the prevailing market price, and a Sell-Limit order is at or above the prevailing market price.

-These orders are only executed when other trader(s) elects to execute at such prices.
-A Limit order cannot have a worse fill than the one input, but at times of high volatility, it is sometimes possible that a Limit order is executed at a better price than intended.
-This is due to numerous factors, including manual lead-times for input of orders.
+These orders are only executed when other trader's elect to execute at such prices.
+A Limit-order cannot have a worse fill than the one input, but at times of high volatility, it is sometimes possible that a Limit-order is executed at a better price than intended.

 Stop or Stop-Market

-Stop & Stop-Market names are used interchangeably at times.
+Stop and Stop-Market names are used interchangeably at times.
 Both denote the desire to either: